TrinityTBC/core/doc/install_win.md

    install the binaries.
    Note that this location is important if you want to use dynamic (reloadable) script libraries.

-   If you installed MariaDB in an unusual way (e.g. by unzipping binaries or compiling manually), indicate the location of the MySQL dynamic libraries in a new variable named `MYSQL_ADD_LIBRARIES_PATH`; and the location of the MySQL headers in a new variabled named `MYSQL_ADD_INCLUDE_PATH`.
+   If you installed MySQL in an unusual way (e.g. by unzipping binaries or compiling manually), indicate the location of the MySQL dynamic libraries in a new variable named `MYSQL_ADD_LIBRARIES_PATH`; and the location of the MySQL headers in a new variabled named `MYSQL_ADD_INCLUDE_PATH`.

 7. Click Generate, and select your compiler.

-8. Open the `Sunstrider.sln` solution generated in the build directory.
+8. Open the `TrinityTBC.sln` solution generated in the build directory.

 9. Right-click the `INSTALL` project, then click `build`.